 3. Loss Mitigation Report

-Documents the servicer’s actions on troubled loans — workout discussions, modifications offered, forbearance terms, pre-foreclosure status.
-This is where investor confidence is won or lost.
+This report documents the servicer’s actions on troubled loans — workout discussions, modifications offered, forbearance terms, and pre-foreclosure status.

 - Logs every borrower interaction with timestamp